kensanata/just-halberds/Halberts.md

 skill or status (your choice) to avoid consequences.
 Otherwise, you determine the consequences with 1d6.

 1. Mortal Enemy: You have humiliated your rival.
 He or she will never forgive you for that.
 2. Debt: Your plan didn't work out.
 On the contrary, you have been tricked and now you owe someone more money than you can ever pay back.
 3. Pulled in: You've accepted help from people, gotten more and more entangled, and now you owe them more than just a favor.
 4. Caught: You were caught and pilloried.
 Everyone knows your face.
    The rapscallion career is denied to you from now on.
 5. Imprisonment: The plan has been blown.
 You got caught.
 Roll on the Aging Chart.
-Roll 3d6 ≤ Strength or Endurance (your choice) to escape.
+Roll 3d6 ≤ an attribute of your choice to escape.
 If this fails, another four years pass.
 Roll again on the aging table and try again – until you succeed or die.
 6. Disappeared: There was a gang war and you disappeared.
 They say the street dogs have gotten fat this year.

 > Example: Alex rolls 8+1 because he already has a career as a magician
 > behind him.
 Adalric suffers no stroke of fate and is now